andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

 ## 📝 Notes

 - ✅ All core functionality is fully implemented
-- ✅ All 52 tests passing (100% pass rate)
+- ✅ All 139 tests passing (100% pass rate)
-- ✅ Templates use Bootstrap 5 with Indiana University colors (crimson #990000, cream #EEEDEB)
+- ✅ Templates use Bootstrap 5 with Indiana University colors (crimson #990000, white)
 - ✅ Database uses SQLite (easy to switch to PostgreSQL later)
 - ✅ Database is included with sample/starter data - no initialization needed
 - ✅ All validation and business logic is complete